Got chatting to a guy in the gym the other day.

 For one, you don’t know how long he’s been training, and what type of training he’s done over the years.

-The routine he followed to get where he is now may be very different to routine he’s doing at the moment.
+The routine he followed to get where he is now may be very different to what he’s doing at the moment.

 What are his genetics like?